Sergio Troncoso: Biography and literary work

 Troncoso was inducted into the Texas Institute of Letters in 2012.

 In 2013, he co-edited Our Lost Border: Essays on Life amid the Narco-Violence (Arte Público Press), a collection of essays on how the unique bi-national and bi-cultural existence along the United States-Mexico border has been disrupted by recent drug violence.
 Publishers Weekly called it an "eye-opening collection of essays," and the San Antonio Express-News said it was "exceptionally beautiful and poignant writing."
 The collection won the Southwest Book Award from the Border Regional Library Association and the Gold Medal for Best Latino-focused Nonfiction Book (Bilingual) from the International Latino Book Awards.
 In 2013, Troncoso also received the Literary Legacy Award from the El Paso Community College.

 On July 29, 2014, the El Paso City Council voted unanimously to rename the Ysleta public library branch in honor of Sergio Troncoso.
 At the re-dedication ceremony on October 2, 2015, the author announced the creation of the annual Troncoso Reading Prizes to encourage the love of reading and writing in grade school, middle school, and high school students in the Ysleta area.

 Troncoso was a judge for the Shrake Award for Best Short Nonfiction from the Texas Institute of Letters in 2014.
 For three years, he also served on the Literature panel of the New York State Council on the Arts, and in 2014 he was co-chair of that panel.

 Arte Público Press also published a revised and updated paperback edition of Troncoso's novel The Nature of Truth in 2014.
 The revised edition of The Nature of Truth won the Bronze Award for Adult Multicultural Fiction from ForeWord Reviews in 2015, and was also chosen as one of the Top Ten Best Fiction Books for 2014 by TheLatinoAuthor.com.
 In a review of the revised novel from Prime Number Magazine, Brandon D. Shuler wrote: "Without the intellectual questioning of truth in The Nature of Truth, his mature works, I believe, would not have been possible.
 Troncoso, primarily known for his US-Mexican Border works, is, as The Nature of Truth suggests, the brightest and most able of the modern Border writers and thinkers."

 Troncoso served as one of three national judges for the 2016 PEN/Faulkner Award for Fiction.

-In 2017, he was a National Writing Juror in the Critical Essay category for the Scholastic Writing Awards and Final Judge in the Essay category in the New Letters Literary Awards.
-That year the author was elected to a second two-year term on the board of councilors of the Texas Institute of Letters and in May he was appointed Secretary, an officer of the TIL.
-In October 2017, Troncoso permanently endowed the Sergio Troncoso Award for Best Work of First Fiction at the Texas Institute of Letters to encourage the next generation of writers from his home state.
+In 2017, he was a national writing juror in the Critical Essay category for the Scholastic Writing Awards and final judge in the Essay category in the New Letters Literary Awards.
+That year the author was elected to a second two-year term on the board of councilors of the Texas Institute of Letters and in May he was appointed secretary, an officer of the TIL.
+In October 2017, Troncoso permanently endowed the Sergio Troncoso Award for Best First Book of Fiction from the Texas Institute of Letters to encourage the next generation of writers from his home state.